Cyber Liability Insurance - Coverage for Data Breaches

 - Advertise your company via electronic media, such as a website or social media

-- Store data that belongs to others (such as employees or customers) on a computer network.
-Examples include customer names and addresses, customers' credit card numbers, and employees' birth dates and social security numbers.
+- Store personally identifying information (PII) about employees, customers, clients, patients or prospects on a computer network.
+Examples of PII are names and addresses, credit card numbers, birth dates, and social security numbers.

 - Sell products or services or provide information to customers via a company website

-These activities may allow your company to operate more efficiently, but they also generate risks.
+While these activities may allow your company to operate efficiently, they generate risks.
 The data you store on your computer system could be breached, resulting in lawsuits against your firm.
 The data could also be damaged due to a virus, hacker attack or other cause.
 Restoring or repairing the data could be very costly.

 Cyber Liability Policies

-Cyber liability policies protect businesses against lawsuits filed by customers and other parties as a result of security or privacy breaches.
+Cyber liability policies protect businesses against lawsuits filed by customers or other parties as a result of security or privacy breaches.
 They cover claims against your business alleging you failed to protect sensitive information stored on your computer system.
-Policies vary widely from one insurer to the next.
+Policies vary widely.
 Some include media liability insurance, which covers claims alleging libel or slander, invasion of privacy, and other intentional torts.
 Virtually all cyber liability policies apply on a claims-made basis.

 In addition to third-party liability, most cyber policies cover various first-party expenses.
 Here are some examples:

-- Business Income and Extra Expense Covers income you lose and expenses you incur due to a full or partial shutdown of your computer system because of a hacker attack, virus or other insured peril.
-Such losses are not covered under the business income and extra expense insurance that is available under a commercial property policy.
+- Business Income and Extra Expense.
+Covers income you lose and expenses you incur due to a full or partial shutdown of your computer system because of a hacker attack, virus or other insured peril.
+Such losses aren't normally covered under the business income and extra expense insurance that is available under a commercial property policy.

-- Associated Costs Covers costs you incur due to a data breach.
-Examples are the cost of notifying affected customers as required by law, and the cost of providing credit monitoring to affected customers.
+- Associated Costs.
+Covers costs you incur to notify customers impacted by your data breach as required by law.
+Some policies cover the cost of providing credit monitoring to affected customers.

-- Cyber Extortion Covers the costs associated with an extortion threat, including ransomware.
-For example, an extortionist installs ransomware your computer system.
-The extortionist refuses to release your data unless you pay him or her a sum of money.
+- Cyber Extortion.
+Covers the costs associated with an extortion threat, including ransomware.
+For example, an extortionist installs ransomware your computer system and then refuses to release your data unless you pay him a sum of money.

-- Crisis Management Covers the cost of hiring public relations, legal, and computer forensics consultants to help mitigate the loss and restore your company's reputation.
+- Crisis Management.
+Covers the cost of hiring legal, public relations, or computer forensics consultants to help mitigate the loss and restore your company's reputation.

 Some insurers have developed special cyber liability policies for certain types of businesses, such as technology companies or health care organizations.
 Many insurers offer coverages on an "a la carte" basis so that customers need buy only the ones they want.